piotrjedrzejczak/python-tdd-book/notes.md

     > the idea here is for the functional test to drive the high level development and the unittest the explicit implementation.

+# passed unittest is a nice point to commit
+# if the changes made are in tracked files just do : $ git commit -am "First unittest passed"
+# don't test constants in unittests
+# don't refactor without tests